 But now coming to hair fall.
 It is also packed with flavonoids and phytoestrogens that help improve scalp and hair health, and that is why experts suggest Yashtimadhu for hair issues.

-Hair experts say, an increase in Pitta and Vata doshas results in hair loss.
+Hair experts say an increase in Pitta and Vata doshas results in hair loss.
 Yashtimadhu has proven effective in balancing both these.
-It also helps soothe scalp irritation, infections, and dandruff.
-While its minty quality stimulates hair growth (It’s like the Ayushman Khurana of herbs, it can do anything!).
+It soothes scalp irritation, dandruff, and infections and its minty quality stimulates hair growth.
 In fact, recent studies prove that the hydro-alcoholic extract of Yashtimadhu showed excellent hair regrowth promoting activity.
-When compared to the standard drug used (Minoxidil 2%) showed that, 2% concentration of licorice extract showed better hair growth stimulatory activity than 2% Minoxidil (SHOCKER, right?)
+When compared to the standard drug, 2% concentration of licorice extract showed better hair growth stimulatory activity than 2% Minoxidil.
 And that it can be safely used in herbal formulations in the treatment of various types of Alopecia.

-When mixed with coconut oil they offer a protective layer from the harmful effects of the sun.
-It is also believed to solve the problem of curly hair.
-It’s anti-bacterial qualities help protect the hair against scalp infections.
+It also acts as a protective layer and shields from the harmful effects of the sun when mixed with coconut oil.
+It’s antibacterial qualities help protect the hair against scalp infections.
 Yashtimadhu tea is also very good for the hair and encourages regrowth.
-If Yashtimadhu tea is mixed with amla and henna, it become a great agent against dandruff, dull hair, and as protection from the sun.
+If Yashtimadhu tea is mixed with amla and henna, it cures dandruff and nourishes dull hair.

 Side Effects of Yashtimadhu

-There are the obvious benefits of consuming Yashtimadhu or applying it topically and many of them have already been mentioned.
-But there are some side effects that the user would do well to remember.
+There are the obvious benefits of consuming Yashtimadhu or applying it topically, but there are certain side effects that you should remember.
 Though we do not have the information on all the possible side effects it is considered safe if taken for a period not exceeding 4 weeks.
 Do not use it if: